BROOKLYN DODGERS

 Includes Hitting, Pitching & Fielding Stats

-Los Angeles Dodgers Rosters, Uniform, Schedules & Stats
+Los Angeles Dodgers Forum

 The National League Bridegrooms kept their American Association team name then changed their name to the Superbas after the 1898 season.
 After twelve less than superb seasons they tried the Dodgers names in 1911, then settled on the Robins for an eighteen year period.
 In 1932 they went back to their origins and remained the pride of Brooklyn through 1957.